elasticio/elasticio.github.io/content/_guides/error-retry.md

 errors, in which case our system will retry all retriable errors.
 This feature has a limitation: **you can't edit messages before retrying while using retry all errors**.

+> **Please Note**: Only messages in the single executions will be retried.
+It is
+> not possible to retry errors from all executions of the flow.
+For that you still
+> need to open each execution separately and press retry all button on them.

 ## Error Retention policy

 There is a limit that defines the maximum number of errors we list for a Flow.